 This blog post covers the basics of partnership agreements in Ontario and what you should know before you decide to do business with a partner.

-If you need legal advice from a small business lawyer, book your free legal consultation with Supply Law today.
+If you need contract advice from a licensed Ontario contract lawyer, book your legal consultation with Supply Law today.

 *Disclaimer: this guide is for informational purposes only.
 It does not constitute legal advice nor create a solicitor-client relationship between the author and reader.
 As with all legal matters, a lawyer should be properly retained and consulted where legal advice may reasonably be considered necessary.

 This blog post covers the basic rules governing business partnerships in Ontario including: